babelthuap/blog/source/_posts/permutations.md

 }
 ```

 We're almost there!
-The last thing our recursive function needs is a base case.
+The last thing our recursive function needs is a *base case*.
 This tells is when to stop recursing.
-This is usually the trivial case.
+It is usually the trivial case.
 Here, the base case can be when `arr` only has 1 element.
 In that case, there's only one permutation!
 Put that in, and our final code is

 <a class="jsbin-embed" href="http://jsbin.com/sunuhi/embed?js">JS Bin on jsbin.com</a><script src="http://static.jsbin.com/js/embed.min.js?3.35.9"></script>